senthilarul/senthilarul.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Delivered a talk at the FLAIR Talk Series, University of Oxford, on “Decentralized Multi-Agent Navigation in Complex Scenarios."
+Delivered a talk at the <a href="https://foersterlab.com/invited/">FLAIR Talk Series</a>, University of Oxford, on “Decentralized Multi-Agent Navigation in Complex Scenarios."